Great-Sun-Group/credex-core/docs/deployments.md

 ## Troubleshooting

 - If deployments fail, check the GitHub Actions logs for error messages.
-- Ensure all required secrets are correctly set up in GitHub repository secrets.
+- Ensure all required secrets are correctly set up in GitHub repository secrets and AWS Secrets Manager.
 - Verify that the ECS task definition is correctly updated with the new image and environment variables.
 - For local development issues, check the Docker Compose logs and ensure all required environment variables are set in your local .env file.
 - For Codespaces issues, check the Codespaces logs and ensure all required environment variables are set in Codespaces secrets.
 - For Neo4j issues, check the EC2 instance logs and ensure the `user_data` script executed correctly for each instance.
 - For application issues, check the CloudWatch logs for the ECS tasks.
+- If there are issues with secrets retrieval, check the IAM roles and policies to ensure the ECS tasks have the necessary permissions to access AWS Secrets Manager.

 ## Security Considerations

 - Never commit sensitive information (passwords, API keys, etc.) to the repository.
-- Use GitHub Secrets to manage sensitive data for deployments.
+- Use GitHub Secrets to manage deployment-related sensitive data and Codespaces environment variables.
+- Use AWS Secrets Manager to store and manage application secrets for staging and production environments.
+- Use `.env` files for local development, but ensure they are listed in `.gitignore` to prevent accidental commits.
 - Regularly rotate passwords, API keys, and AWS access keys.
 - Ensure that production databases are not accessible from development or staging environments.
 - Implement proper access controls and network security in your AWS environment.
 - When using Codespaces, be cautious about which ports are publicly accessible.
 - Restrict access to Neo4j instances by updating the security group rules in Terraform.
 - Ensure that LedgerSpace and SearchSpace instances are properly isolated and secured.
+- Implement least privilege access for IAM roles used by ECS tasks to access AWS Secrets Manager.

 ## Continuous Improvement